 Didicoolum Drain, near Marcollat Hall

-- Obvious signs of nutrient enrichment and high salinity effects
+- Emerging signs of nutrient enrichment and high salinity.

-- Riparian vegetation comprised introduced grasses and bare soil
+- Riparian vegetation limited to a few introduced grasses and weeds.

 About the location

 Didicoolum Drain is a new drain constructed in 2007 as part of the Upper South East drainage scheme to collect water from the south of Kingston SE to Bordertown Road area and drain it northwards to the Marcollat Flat.
-The catchment lies in the low-lying land between Harper Range and Stewart Range.
+The catchment lies in the low-lying land between the Harper and Stewart ranges.

 Didicoolum Drain is an artificially constructed drain where the primary function is to remove surface water and draining saline groundwater to improve agricultural productivity in the region (Department for Water 2010).
 Given its artificial character, the drain is not expected to be in a highly rated aquatic ecosystem condition, although it does provide significant habitat for many aquatic species in the region.

-The major land use is cattle grazing.
-The monitoring site was located off Rowney Road, about 22 kilometres west-north-west from Padthaway.
+The major land use is grazing.
+The monitoring site was located on Rowney Road, about 22 km west-north-west from Padthaway.